anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 | e.nfvi.per.met.003 | External (persistent) storage IO | iops | Range (min, max) per VNF-C |
 | e.nfvi.per.met.004 | External (persistent) storage throughput | MB/s | Range (min, max) per VNF-C |

-[COMMENT - Xavier Grall, Orange: the mapping table is removed since there are reference values that depend on architecture and implementation, and/or may be derived for different cases (eg w/ or w/o filtering rules for network throughput) ]

 The following shows performance metrics per VNF-C, vNIC or vCPU.